skip-mev/feemarket/README.md

 net block utilization difference in the window is above/below the target utilization.

-### MinBaseFee
+### MinBaseGasPrice

-MinBaseFee determines the initial base fee of the module and the global minimum for the network.
-This is denominated in fee per gas unit.
+MinBaseFee determines the initial gas price of the module and the global minimum for the network.
+This is denominated in fee per gas unit in the `FeeDenom`.

 ### MinLearningRate